/* 💰 Checkatrade Pricing 2026 */

 - Behavior: Sends identical enquiries to 3-5 tradespeople simultaneously.

-- Outcome: High probability of “ghosting” (no response) and creates a bidding war that drives down your profit margins.
+- Outcome: High probability of “ghosting” (no response) and a bidding war that drives down your margins.

 The Search Engine Mindset

-In contrast, a “Value Client” typically originates from a specific Google search, such as “emergency roofer Woodford” or “bespoke joinery Essex.”
-They are looking for a trusted specialist to solve a specific problem and are generally less price-sensitive.
-When they land on a high-performance website, they are “pre-sold” by your portfolio, brand story, and expertise before they even contact you.
+In contrast, a “Value Client” typically arrives from a specific Google search, such as “emergency roofer Woodford” or “bespoke joinery Essex.”
+They’re looking for a trusted specialist to solve a specific problem and tend to be less price-sensitive.
+When they land on a high-performance website, your portfolio, reviews and brand story pre-sell them before they even make contact.

-Think of it this way: A directory is like a market stall where you compete with the stall next door on price.
-Your website is a specialist boutique where clients come specifically for your expertise.
+Think of it this way: a directory is a market stall where you compete with the stall next door on price.
+Your website is a specialist boutique where clients come for your expertise.
+Which client would you rather quote for?

 Checkatrade Cost Analysis 2026: The "Sunk Cost" vs. The Digital Asset

-A “Sunk Cost” refers to money that has been spent and cannot be recovered.
-With Checkatrade fees, once the money leaves your account, it is gone.
-You have not built an asset.
-If you cancel your direct debit, your visibility and access to leads disappear instantly.
+A “sunk cost” is money spent that cannot be recovered.
+With Checkatrade fees, once the money leaves your account, it’s gone.
+You haven’t built an asset.
+Cancel your direct debit and your visibility, your reviews and your access to leads disappear from the platform’s economics instantly.

 The Digital Asset Concept